 The release of Capture One 8.3 coincides with one of the most anticipated announcements for Phase One camera shooters: the Phase One XF camera alongside updated IQ3 series digital backs.

 One of the main features of the IQ3 back over its predecessor is improved tethering.
 Phase One has taken this focus into the software as well and now we all benefit.

 New Engine, New Tools

-The tethering engine, which is doing all the work in the background during tethering, is totally rewritten and faster then before, on Mac.
+The tethering engine, which is doing all the work in the background during tethering, is totally rewritten and faster than before, on Mac.
 This engine is also known as the Capture Core Service.

 While the tethering engine is invisible, the new and reworked capture tools are not.
-Here we have two interesting changes which are immediately apparently for all tethered shooters among us.
+Here we have two interesting changes which are immediately apparent for all tethered shooters among us.